mattermost/docs/source/mobile/mobile-hpns.rst

 4. Check the box "I understand and accept the Mattermost Hosted Push Notification Service Terms of Service and Privacy Policy" after reading the documents referenced

 ..
 Note:: The default **Push Notification Server** address is https://push.mattermost.com and the server is hosted inside the United States.
 Mattermost also offers a push notification server hosted in Germany.
-If you wish to use that server please update the **Push Notification Server** address to https://hpns-de.mattermost.com/.
+If you wish to use that server, please update the **Push Notification Server** address to https://hpns-de.mattermost.com/.

 5. Click **Save**